despeset/glitz.js/README.md

       square.animate({ height: 50 }, 750 );

-  In addition to any custom properties, `Renderables` have the built-in properties `x`, `y,` and `scale`, all of which are *automatically* applied as `transformations` to the `engine.ctx` matrix before `renerable.render`, and thusly affect all their children
+  In addition to any custom properties, `Renderables` expose the spacial components `x`, `y,` and `scale`, all of which are applied as `transformations` to the `engine.ctx` matrix before `renerable.render`, affecting all descendent renderables.

       square.animate({ x: 10, y: 25, scale: 0.8 }, 500 );

-  You can animate properties with relative transformations
+  You can also animate properties with relative transformations

       square.animate({ x: '+10', y: '-10' }, 500 );